From Green-Kubo to the full Boltzmann kinetic approach to heat transport in crystals and glasses: Computation of the memory matrix in the cubic approximation (Eq. )

-The previous expression contains a great number of combinations of annihilation/creation operator.
+This expression contains a great number of combinations of annihilation/creation operator.
 Let us compute one of them.
 For instance:

-Now we should apply Wick's Theorem on the thermal average, however several of the resulting terms vanish because they are proportional to a delta function of a finite argument.
+\end{widetext} Now we should apply Wick's Theorem on the thermal average, however several of the resulting terms vanish because they are proportional to a delta function of a finite argument.
 For instance, coupling $\ha^\dag_u\ha_q$ would lead to $\sim \delta(\omega_t)$.
-Thus, keeping only the meaningful combinations, one gets:
+Thus, keeping only the non-vanishing combinations, one gets: